axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 and check to make sure that only the key(s) you wanted were added.
 ```

-Once again, follow the instructions for [creating and storing encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to add `HOST`, `USERNAME`, and `SSHKEY` to GitHub secrets. `HOST` should be the Droplet public ip. `USERNAME` should be `root`. `SSHKEY` should be the result of:
+Once again, follow the instructions for [creating and storing encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to add `HOST`, `USERNAME`, and `SSHKEY` to GitHub secrets. `HOST` should be the Droplet public IP. `USERNAME` should be `root`. `SSHKEY` should be the result of:

 ```bash
 $ cat ~/.ssh/gh_actions_id_rsa